-His seminal work was the Hierarchy of Needs, a pyramid shaped diagram illustrating the needs that had to be fulfilled in order to achieve self-fulfillment.
+His seminal work was the Hierarchy of Needs, a pyramid shaped diagram illustrating the needs that had to be met in order to achieve self-fulfilment.
 Since its conception in 1943, it has been widely used in sociology classes and social work professions to explain the needs of a client.

 Step 1 – Physiological Needs (Food, Water, Warmth, Rest)

 The first and broadest step on Maslow’s Hierarchy of Needs is the physiological needs.
 This includes the need for food and water as well as shelter, warmth, the ability to rest etc.

 Step 2 – Safety Needs (Security, Safety, Stability)